swapnik-rao/swapnik-rao.github.io/index.md

 I enjoy engineering sound and producing music.

-In this page ill be showing you my projects and will be sharing my experience
+In this page ill be showing you my projects and will be sharing my experience.